actyner/BerryEasy/README.md

 # BerryEasy
-Python package for computation of topological invariants in tight-binding models
+GPU enabled python package for computation of topological invariants in tight-binding models and solid-state systems